p3l6/blog/_recipes/chocolate-pecan-pie.md

 	2. Pour mixture into pie shell, over top of pecans
 5. Place on a cookie sheet and bake
 	1. For 10 mins
-	2. Lower temp to 350 and continue to bake for 25 mins, until pie is set (Probably more like 50-55 mins)
+	2. Lower temp to 350 and continue to bake for 25 mins, until pie is set
 6. Remove from oven and cool on wire rack

+### Appendix

+* 25 mins way too short.
+	* 50 was too long.
+* No gram cracker crust, use traditional.
+* Probably need need real baker squares, not chocolate chips.